-To provide further insight into the immuno-physiological health effects that airborne pollutants of different chemical origins induce once they cross the human respiratory barrier among susceptible individuals such as people suffering from asthma, respiratory allergies, and other chronic respiratory conditions).
-We also seek to foster an environment that leads to enrichment in the professional, personal, and academic aspects of the RIPLRT members and interns.
+To provide further insight into the immuno-physiological health effects that airborne pollutants of different chemical origins induce once they cross the human respiratory barrier among susceptible individuals such as people suffering from asthma, respiratory allergies, and other chronic respiratory conditions) in an collaborative environment that fosters knowledge enrichment and self-discovery in the professional, personal, and academic aspects of the RIPLRT members, collaborators, mentees, and interns.

 We seek to address our scientific questions by integrating human-based immuno-physiological approaches, molecular biology, and computational biology.
 Also, we will identify opportunities to collaborate, employ and enhance our expertise in respiratory health, immunology, and data analytics.
 Lastly, implementing our Core Values, for example inclusiveness, inclusiveness, diversity, and integrity will be essential in following upon our Vision and Mission.